iOS 11 and macOS High Sierra introduced support for these new, industry-standard media formats:

 Capturing this media

-When using iOS 11, the following devices can capture media in HEIF or HEVC format:
+When using iOS 11 or later, these devices can capture media in HEIF or HEVC format:

 - iPhone 7 or iPhone 7 Plus or later